akamai/httpie-edgegrid/examples/README.md

    - Provide the section header for the set of credentials you'd like to use.
 The default is `default`.
    - For update and delete operations, replace the dummy `credentialId` with your valid `credentialId`.

+   > **Important:** Don't use your actual credentials for the update (inactivation) and delete operations.
+Otherwise, you'll block your access to the Akamai APIs.

 3. Press `Enter` to run the http statement.

 ## Sample files